techdivision/import/README.md

 Import performance is one of the main topics, as in many, especially the bigger projects with more than 100.000 products, the necessary time to keep the catalog up to date, may always be a bottleneck or an issue.

-This performance comparison below, will actually **NOT** be a the real source of truth, as M2IF doesn't yet provide the complete functionality the Magento 2 standard import does.
+This performance comparison below, will actually **NOT** be a real source of truth, as M2IF doesn't yet provide the complete functionality the Magento 2 standard import does.
 But as M2IF meanwhile will provide the most common features, it would give you a nice impression about what will be possible.

 ### Preparation

 For the comparison, we used a standard Magento 2 CE v2.1.2 with sample data.
-As M2IF actually doesn't support Downloadable und Grouped Products, we removed these from the CSV file(s).
+As M2IF actually doesn't support Downloadable and Grouped Products, we removed these from the CSV file(s).
 This finally results in

 * 23 custom attributes
 * 1 bundle product